 RISE Conference had its own mobile app, which means you could create your own schedule from the many events occurring.
 There were 5 or 6 stages happening at the same time, so you needed to try and keep track of what you wanted to see - as it was, I missed a few talks I had hoped to catch.

 The bonus with the app was that it included all delegates details, so you could use this as a messaging platform.
 I teed up a number of coffee chats with folks that looked interesting, and it worked well.
 That's when the app didn't crash, which was a huge problem for many delegates, looking at the social media fallout.

-Speakers came from across the globe, and everything from drones to marketing to attracting VC money and more were covered.
-We had speakers from Uber, Facebook, DJI, Matahari, 500 Startups and plenty of other well known brands.
+Speakers came from across the globe, and everything from drones to marketing to attracting VC money and more was covered.
+We had speakers from Uber, Facebook, DJI, Matahari, 500 Startups and plenty of other well-known brands.

 Each day, these stands were populated with new startups from many countries (a shout out to the 5 or 6 Australians I met with booths!), so there was something new to see every day.
 These startups had to pitch and be selected to get these stands, and then pay a few thousand to have them, so most of them had a polished pitch and materials.